SamLeal/SamLeal/README.md

 -->
 ##
 <div>
-  <p> - ✨I'm currently learning React, and improving my skills in JS, HTML and CSS.</p>
+  <p> - ✨I'm currently learning React and Node, and improving my skills in JS, HTML and CSS.</p>
   <p> - 🤔 I’m learning, so if you see something wrong, fell free to contact me and help me improve it.</p>
   <p> -  ✔ </p>